meesterdude/cloudspeq/README.md

 Things you'll need to do:
   1. Ensure user & project directory exist as defined in `cloudspeq.yml`
-  2. Sync local directory to remote project directory (you can run `cloudspeq machines sync`). configure `sync_excludes` in the config file to skip any directories not needed for test; it already skips `.git` and `tmp/`.
+  2. Sync local directory to remote project directory (you can run `cloudspeq machines sync`). configure `sync_excludes` in the config file to skip any directories not needed for test; it already skips `.git/` and `tmp/`.
   3. Ensure test suite runs on remote machine
   4. Install ssh keys for root & user on remote machine
   5. Optionally, you can have the machines self-destruct after a certain ammount of uptime.
 This is a great way to ensure machines don't accidently linger for longer than they need to, in case you forget to delete the machines after testing.
 It also means if you want more time, you can just reboot.
 For this to work it requires cloudspeq be installed on the machine, and that it have access to the cloudspeq.yml file.
 Then you just need to define a cron entry for it.
 For example:

   ```
   */2 * * * * cd /home/tester/project/; /usr/local/bin/cloudspeq self_destruct
   ```

   Adjust to match your enviroment, and be sure to test it works in cron before relying on it.
 By default, the `server_lifetime` is 90 (minutes), but you can change this in the `cloudspeq.yml` file, or specify the number of minutes by passing it as a parameter to the `self_destruct` command.
   6. Shutdown the machine, and create a snapshot
   7. In `cloudspeq.yml`, specify `image_name` using the name of the snapshot you just created.